ElectricShakuhachi/tiralabra-shakugenerator/documentation/testing.md

 <img src="https://github.com/ElectricShakuhachi/tiralabra-shakugenerator/blob/main/documentation/trie_population_time_stats.png" width="560">

 The data generated in these test cases was written to a file, and copied to a chart for this representation.
+The fact that the statistics show that the program takes a slightly longer time to generate just one note rather than two is probably due to the fact that the trie class generates the first note randomly, and the pseudo-random number function or parts of the code surrounding it take more time than generating the subsequent notes according to the core algorithm.
+Another possibility for this is some caching making the subsequent runs slightly faster.